 People will be willing to do business with you if they know that you are dependable, especially in times of needs and uncertainties.
-If you offer something of a high value and are available in times of needs, then you will be showing others that you are dependable.
+If you offer something of high value and are available in times of need, then you will be showing others that you are dependable.

-When a relationship is just about to start, you can set your expectation low.
+When a relationship is just about to start, you can set your expectations low.
 As the business progresses, you can gradually increase your expectations.

 A business relationship won’t prosper if it is a one-sided thing.
 If it is only you who gets to decide for your business, then your business partners will feel left out.

 Building a strong business relationship means taking into consideration the thoughts and opinions of your business partner.
 It would help a lot if you are going to devote some time to brainstorming.

 The kind of environment a business has can significantly affect the relationship with the people in the workforce, including the staff, business partners, and clients.